Corruption in Nigeria: Shagari administration (October 1979 – December 1983)

 Corruption was deemed pervasive during the administration of Shehu Shagari.

 A few federal buildings mysteriously caught fire after investigators started to probe the finances of the officials working in the buildings.

-In late 1985, investigations into the collapse of the defunct Johnson Mathey Bank of London shed light on some of the abuses carried on during the second republic.
+In late 1985, investigations into the collapse of the defunct Johnson Mathey Bank of London shed light on some of the abuses carried on during the Second Republic.
 The bank acted as a conduit to transfer hard currency for some party members in Nigeria.
 A few leading officials and politicians had amassed large amounts of money.
 They sought to transfer the money out of the country with the help of Asian importers by issuing import licenses.

 In 1981, a rice shortage led to accusations of corruption against the NPN government.
 Shortages and subsequent allegations were precipitated by protectionism.
 After its election, the Nigerian government decided to protect local rice farmers from imported commodities.
 A licensing system was created to limit rice imports.
-However, accusations of favouritism and government-supported speculation were levelled against many officials.
+However, accusations of favoritism and government-supported speculation were leveled against many officials.

 Buhari administration (December 1983 – August 1985)

 In 1985, a cross-section of politicians was convicted of corrupt practices under the government of General Muhammadu Buhari, but the administration itself was only involved in a few instances of lapsed ethical judgment.
-Some cite the suitcases scandal which also coincidentally involved then customs leader Atiku Abubakar, who later became vice president in 1999, and was indicted for various acts of corruption.
-"The 53 suitcases saga arose in 1984 during the currency change exercise ordered by the Buhari junta when it ordered that every case arriving the country should be inspected irrespective of the status of the person behind such.
+Some cite the suitcases scandal, which coincidentally involved then-customs leader Atiku Abubakar, who later became vice president in 1999 and was indicted for various acts of corruption.
+"The 53 suitcases saga arose in 1984 during the currency change exercise ordered by the Buhari junta when it ordered that every case arriving in the country should be inspected irrespective of the status of the person behind such.
 The 53 suitcases were, however, ferried through the Murtala Muhammed Airport without a customs check by soldiers allegedly at the behest of Major Mustapha Jokolo, the then aide-de-camp to Gen. Buhari.
 Atiku was at that time the Area Comptroller of Customs in charge of the Murtala Muhammed Airport."

 Babangida administration (August 1985 – August 1993)

-The regime of general Ibrahim Babangida or IBB, has been seen as the body that legalized corruption.
-His administration refused to give an account of the Gulf War windfall, which has been estimated to be $12.4 billion.
+The regime of General Ibrahim Babangida, or IBB, has been seen as the body that legalized corruption.
+His administration refused to give an account of the Gulf War windfall, estimated to be $12.4 billion.
 He rigged the only successful election in the history of Nigeria on June 12, 1993.
 He lives in a very exquisite mansion in his home state of Niger.